 - Applicant files: Applicant files are the documents an individual submits when applying for a position.
 Examples of documents in an applicant could include a resume, reference lists, personal statement, etc.

 - Applicant pool: This pool consists of all the applicants who are applying for a specific position.

 - Applicant tracking system (ATS): Applicant Tracking System is a tool used by companies in the recruiting process.
 Examples of its functions include centralizing applicant data, sorting out candidates based on selected criteria, etc.

-- C-Suite: This term is used to describe the executive team members with letter C in their title.
-Examples of C-Suite positions are chief executive officer (CEO), chief operating officer (COO), and chief information officer (CIO).
+- C-Suite: This term is used to describe the executive team members with the letter C in their title.
+Examples of C-Suite positions are the chief executive officer (CEO), chief operating officer (COO), and chief information officer (CIO).

 - Candidate: A candidate is an individual who applies and is being considered for a particular job position.

 - Candidate experience: The candidate experience is the candidate's perception of an employer, based on their overall experience during the recruiting process.
-This experience includes all form of communication and points of contact during the application process, interview process, and onboarding.
+This experience includes all forms of communication and points of contact during the application process, interview process, and onboarding.